Ozzie Albies Preview, Player Props: Braves vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.99 team ERA that ranks 27th across all MLB pitching staffs.
+- The Nationals have a 5.00 team ERA that ranks 27th among all league pitching staffs.

-- Nationals pitchers combine to surrender the most home runs in baseball (242 total, 1.5 per game).
+- The Nationals allow the most home runs in baseball (242 total, 1.5 per game).

 © 2023 Data Skrive.
 All rights reserved.